warathul/mergenetsort/README.md

 specialized sorting algorithms like `radixsort`.

 A very interesting subdomain of search algorithms are the so called sorting networks<sup>[1]</sup>.
-They work on a fixed comparator network that guarantees in as few comparisons as possible to sort an array of fixed length.
+They work on a comparator network with fixed seize and order of comparisons that sorts an array of fixed length with as few comparisons as possible.
 They are also especially suited for parallel operation.

-The interesting part is that, at lestt for smaller sorting networks up to a size of 10 elements you can construct a networks that use significantly less comparisons than the best known general purpose sorting algorithms.
+The interesting part is that, at least for smaller sorting networks up to a size of 10 elements, you can construct a network that use significantly less comparisons on average than the best known general purpose sorting algorithms.

 The optimal sorting networks known today are as follows: